Jacobi relations on naturally reductive homogeneous spaces: Naturally Reductive Nearly Parallel --Spaces

+\begin{remark} Recall that ~\cite[Eq.~(7.87\,b)]{Bes} implies that normal homogeneous spaces have non--negative sectional curvature.
+Refining this argument, one sees that the sectional curvature of a normal homogeneous nearly parallel $\G_2$--space $(\,M,\,g,\,\sigma\,)$ in the sense of Definition \ref{de:NR_NP} is positive.
+Therefore, $(\,M,\,g,\,\nabla^c\,)$ is a $7$--dimensional normal homogeneous space of positive sectional curvature.
+For sake of simplicity, let us assume that $(\,M,\,g,\,\nabla^c\,)$ is even one of the $7$--dimensional simply connected standard normal homogeneous spaces of positive sectional curvature mentioned in Section \ref{se:ingredients}.
+Then, the results from \cite{FKMS} imply at once that $(\,M,\,g,\,\nabla^c\,)$ is equal to $\S^7\,\cong\,\Spin(\,7\,)/\G_2$, $\S^7_{\mathrm{squashed}}$, $V_1$ or $V_3$, cf. \cite[Chpt.
+8]{AlS}. \end{remark}

-\subsection{Discussion of the Classification of Homogeneous Nearly Parallel $\G_2$--Spaces from ~\cite{FKMS}}
+\subsection{Discussion of the classification of Homogeneous Nearly Parallel $\G_2$--Spaces from \cite{FKMS}}

-The classification of compact simply connected nearly parallel $\G_2$--spaces $(\,M,\,g,\,\sigma\,)$ which admit a transitive action by $\G_2$--automorphisms is given in~\cite{FKMS}.
-More precisely in this article the reader may find the list of effective homogeneous pairs $(\,G,\,H\,)$ where the dimension of $G$ is at least $10$ and $G$ acts transitively on some compact simply connected nearly parallel $\G_2$--space $(\,M,\,g, \,\sigma\,)$ such that $M$ results in the quotient $G/H$.
-Furthermore recall that the type of $(\,M,\,g, \,\sigma\,)$ is by definition the dimension of the linear space of Killing spinors cf.~\cite[Ch.~4]{FKMS}.
-If $(\,M,\,g\,)$ is different from $(\,\S^7,\,g_{\mathrm{round}}\,)$, then this number is always $1$, $2$ or $3$.
-Compact simply connected nearly parallel $\G_2$--spaces of type $1$ are also called proper.
-In this section we will decide which compact simply connected nearly parallel $\G_2$--spaces carry naturally reductive metrics and which are even naturally reductive in the sense of Definition \ref{de:NR_NP}.
+In this section, we will decide which compact simply connected nearly parallel $\G_2$--spaces carry naturally reductive metrics and which, by Definition \ref{de:NR_NP}, are even naturally reductive.
 In Theorem \ref{th:CLASS_G2} we give a summary of our analysis.
-Together with the results of Section \ref{se:NK} this provides also the proof of Theorem \ref{th:CLASS_TOR_is_GVCP}.
+Together with the results of Section \ref{se:NR_NK} this provides also the proof of Theorem \ref{th:GVCP}.